"Don Pumphrey is a very respectable and trustworthy person" by Alejandro M.

 Lawyer for Domestic Battery in Tallahassee, FL

 When it comes to domestic assault and battery accusations, there is enormous pressure on law enforcement and court officials to err on the side of protecting the alleged victim.
-Hiring an experienced domestic violence defense attorney in Tallahassee is very important if you have been accused of domestic assault or battery in Florida.
-The attorneys at Pumphrey Law know Florida’s domestic violence laws and have successfully defended clients facing domestic assault and battery charges.
+Hiring an experienced domestic violence defense attorney in Tallahassee is very important if you have been accused of these crimes in Florida.
+The attorneys at Pumphrey Law know Florida’s domestic violence laws and have successfully defended clients facing these charges.

 Don Pumphrey and the firm have years of experience representing those charged with Florida domestic assault and battery offenses.
 The attorneys are devoted to protecting the rights of clients.
 The attorneys will fight to get the best possible outcome for your case.

-At Pumphrey Law, the lawyers represent adults and juveniles accused of domestic assault and battery in Tallahassee, Monticello, Midway, Bristol, Quincy and nearby areas.
+At Pumphrey Law, the lawyers represent adults and juveniles accused of this crime in Tallahassee, Monticello, Midway, Bristol, Quincy and nearby areas.
 Call (850) 681-7777 or send an online message today to discuss your defense options during an open and free consultation with our legal team.

 Florida law provides additional penalties for assault and battery cases if the alleged victim is a person with which the accused has a family, household, or dating relationship.